Two Colombians died by euthanasia without suffering terminal illnesses after tedious legal battles.

-On January 7, Victor Escobar died by legally regulated euthanasia without suffering from terminal illness.
+On January 7, Victor Escobar died by legally regulated euthanasia without suffering from a terminal illness.
 It was a first in Colombia and was followed by another assisted suicide the following day.

 “We reached the goal for patients like me, who aren’t terminal but degenerative, to win this battle, a battle that opens the doors for the other patients who come after me and who right now want a dignified death,” Victor Escobar, 60, said in a video message.

 He suffered from end-stage chronic obstructive pulmonary disease.
 The disease was diagnosed in 2015.
 It greatly diminished his quality of life and suffered from a number of other conditions, such as hemiplegia or diabetes.